Dr John Gilligan '54

 Dr John Gilligan AO

-Exert from Rostrevor Magazine
+Excerpt from Rostrevor Magazine

 Dr John Gilligan AO ('54) is a Rostrevor old collegian who is an intensive care specialist.
 Commonly known as 'Fred', a nickname acquired in university days, he played a major part in initiating the South Australian intensive care medical retrieval service in the I 970s.
 This provided specialist airborne teams. using helicopter, Royal Flying Doctor and international medevac aircraft and has undertaken thousands of missions throughout Australia and overseas.
 He recently retired from the Royal Adelaide Hospital as Director of the service.
 The ROCA wish him well in retirement.